-There have been considerable gains in NSP and OAT delivery in Aotearoa-New Zealand and Australia, notwithstanding COVID-19-related difficulties in access and distribution (including stretched services, COVID-19-related staff shortages, and the closure of some sites and limited operating hours in others).82,85-88 In both countries, NSPs and OAT were classified as essential services and remained open, albeit with variations across jurisdictions.

-Access to OAT was maintained through an increase in take-home doses, including long-acting injectable options (such as depot buprenorphine).
-In Australia, b The increase in opioid overdoses during the COVID-19 pandemic may have facilitated the opening of two centres in New York City.
-In Canada, some jurisdictions allowed for more flexible models which more adequately met client needs (e.g. on-site safer consumption provision in isolation shelters), which were not available before COVID-19.

-increased access to depot buprenorphine in prisons enabled more people to receive treatment.
-A study conducted in Sydney, Australia found that 24-69% of people on OAT had access to take-home doses and telehealth services.86-89 Aotearoa-New Zealand adopted less draconian monitoring and increased flexibility in OAT service delivery by dispensing extra take-home options.
+There have been considerable gains in NSP and OAT delivery in Aotearoa-New Zealand and Australia, notwithstanding COVID-19-related difficulties in access and distribution (including stretched services, COVID-19-related staff shortages, and the closure of some sites and limited operating hours in others).
+82,85-88 In both countries, NSPs and OAT were classified as essential services and remained open, albeit with variations across jurisdictions.
+83,88 b The increase in opioid overdoses during the COVID-19 pandemic may have facilitated the opening of two centres in New York City. ^{65,66} In Canada, some jurisdictions allowed for more flexible models which more adequately met client needs (e.g. on-site safer consumption provision in isolation shelters), which were not available before COVID-19.74 increased access to depot buprenorphine in prisons enabled more people to receive treatment.
+A study conducted in Sydney, Australia found that 24-69% of people on OAT had access to take-home doses and telehealth services.
+86-89 Aotearoa-New Zealand adopted less draconian monitoring and increased flexibility in OAT service delivery by dispensing extra take-home options.
 Civil society sources report that this did not result in an increase in overdoses.
+85